 If 18 temples is way too much for you, I am also showcasing my 5 most favourite temples in Yanaka in a separate article.

 Please note that temples are sometimes closed on special occasions.
-So it might be possible that you cannot enter.
+So it might be possible that you cannot enter the precincts.

 Established in 1274, it is the oldest temple in Yanaka.
 Even though it was initially a Nichiren temple, at the end of the 17th century it was forced to convert to Tendai, as their particular type of Nichiren was deemed anti-regime.
 Tennō-ji used to be a major temple in this area as evidenced by the huge cemetery (Yanaka Reien) next door that was part of this temple, but when the cemetery was nationalized in 1873, Tennō-ji also lost some of its glory.
 Its temple grounds used to be 10 times the size of what it is now.
 It was also one of three temples in the Edo period (1603-1868) that was authorized to hold lotteries, making it a very popular temple.
 However, these lotteries were eventually banned in the 19th century.
 These days, the beautifully maintained garden, with bronze buddha statue (cast in 1690) is the main thing to watch for.

 Tennō-ji temple with bronze buddha statue.